cube3power/atsd/rule-engine/functions.md

 ## Overview

+Function calls in expressions and placeholders are replaced during evaluation by the value of the function.

-For the purpose of this reference document, function arguments have the following data types:
+Functions can accept arguments of the following data types:

 * `D` - double
 * `L` - long